The power is already inside you.

 TIP: "Strange" is your path to confidence.
 It's a safe place where you are free to express your most serene, feminine, and vulnerable self.

-Men appreciate the unique, but I'm not suggesting that you should scare away your dates by dressing like a goth ghoul from Monster High or revealing every little quirk and tattoo.
+Men appreciate the unique, but I'm not suggesting that you should scare away your dates by dressing like a goth ghoul or revealing every little quirk and tattoo.
 That attention-seeking behavior is not different or special, it's the lowest form of Walmart-normal.
 The woman who is strange by today's standards is:

 - Mysterious—She doesn't over-share personal details about herself or others.

 - Unpredictable—She thinks for herself and does not follow the crowd or look to her friends for validation.